 How to plan your family trip to Thailand

-Thailand is always the heaven for travelers regardless of their age.
+Thailand is always a heaven for travelers regardless of their age.
 If you are planning a trip to this charming land with your family, we can be sure that the Land of Smile will never disappoint you, as there is plenty to keep your whole family entertained.
 Discover golden-domed temples, go on learning journeys or get up close with rescued elephants, there’s a whole world ahead to explore.

-If you are a Thailand first timer, or simply you just need to plan a perfect vacation for your beloved ones, these tips below may help you a lot.
+If you are a Thailand first-timer, or simply you just need to plan a perfect vacation for your beloved ones, these tips below may help you a lot.